Alexander Ostrovsky: Early years

 In 1831 Ostrovsky's mother died.
-In 1834 Nikolay Fyodorovich sold the Monetchiki house, bought two new ones, on Zhitnaya street, and two years later married Baroness Emilia Andreyevna von Tessin, a noblewoman of Russian and Swedish descent.
-She rearranged the patriarchal ways of their Zamoskvorechye house, making it look more like a European mansion and made sure their stepchildren would receive high-quality education.
+In 1834 Nikolay Fyodorovich sold the Monetchiki house and bought two new ones, on Zhitnaya street.
+Two years later he married Baroness Emilia Andreyevna von Tessin, a noblewoman of Russian and Swedish descent.
+She rearranged the patriarchal ways of the Zamoskvorechye house, making it look more like a European mansion, and made sure that her stepchildren would receive high-quality education.
 Emilia Andreyevna had four children of her own, one of whom, Pyotr Ostrovsky, later became Alexander's good friend.
 She knew several European languages, played the piano and taught Alexander to read music.